emmabostian/FEM-design-systems-docs/lessons/who-are-design-systems-for.md

 title: "Who are design systems for?"
 section: "Foundations of design systems"
 order: 6
+description: Who are design systems for?
+Are they for the public, or are they for someone else?
+Let's find out.
 ---

 Open-source design systems aren't necessarily meant for public consumption.